metapolator/metapolator/Docs/architecture.md

 We will have to document here or in the yet to come Model-Documentation how this has to happen.
-Until there is a better plan, we use the `metapolator.frontend.redraw` method.
-We use this extensively and no another way.
-When the time comes that we need a more robust/less resource hungry interface we'll have it easy to spot the use cases and to create a proper replacement.
+Until there is a better plan, we use the `metapolator.frontend.redraw` method exclusively.
+When we need a more robust/less resource-hungry interface it should be easy to spot the use cases and to create a proper replacement.

 Testing